 Notice that on both sides of “I will not be shaken” is an acknowledgement of God’s presence.
 He’s like two pillars holding me up and keeping me steady.

-And while I know this, I am always encouraged when I actually feel it too.
+While I know this, I am always encouraged when I actually feel it, too.
 Feeling God’s presence usually comes when I focus on and believe what he says in his word.
 Even when my feelings don’t line up with what I believe, I can still choose to believe he’s there anyway.

 Belief brings confidence.
 It relieves tension.